tiboleemans/loppem-react-app/functions/README.md

 ### Update
 The same function `inscriptionSaveTemporary` performs the update of an existing temporary inscription.
 The presence of the query parameter `id` makes the distinction between create and update.

-A successfull respnose returns `HTTP200` and the following sample response.
+A successfull response returns `HTTP200` and the following sample response.
 ```json
 {
   "id": "zFKw5akYMopLmRxO4aom"